CanonicalLtd/maas-docs/src/en/installconfig-network.md

 Title: Configure Networking
 TODO: 	Write new 'Configure Nodes for Networking' section (see issue #33)
 	Split and update this document
-	Write instruction for configuriing from within the GUI
+	Write instruction for configuring from within the GUI

 # Configure Networking